maurits150/simploo/README.md

 SIMPLOO - The simple lua object-oriented programming library!
 =====

-### This library is still a work in progress.
-Features might not be working as expected!
+##### Warning: This library is still a work in progress.
+Do not expect it to be bug free.

 #### Introduction